bloominstituteoftechnology/grail-diary-part-2/README.md

-# Grail Diary Part 2 - Delegates and Protocols

- A student that completes this project shows that they can:

-- understand and explain what a protocol is and common scenarios for their use
-- define a custom protocol, and make a class or struct conform to it
-- understand and explain the purpose of UITableViewController
-- use a regular UIViewController to display a UITableView
-- create a custom UITableViewCell
-- understand and explain the delegate pattern and why it is used

-## Introduction

-Grail Diary is an app that allows the user to track locations of interest (POIs) and useful facts about those locations.

-## Instructions

-Please use the same repository you used yesterday for Grail Diary Part 1.
-If you've created a PR to submit your work, you'll continue to use the same PR.
-New commits will automatically be added to that PR.
-Just submit the same link again at the end of this assignment.

-### File Tasks

-1. Create a new file using the Cocoa Touch Class template; call it `AddPOIViewController` and make it a subclass of `UIViewController`
-2. Create one more Cocoa Touch Class in the same way called `POIDetailViewController` (also subclassed from `UIViewController`).
-3. Create another Cocoa Touch Class subclassed from `UITableViewCell` called `POITableViewCell`
-4. Create a Swift file called `POI` (this is your model)

-### Storyboard Tasks

-5. Set the custom class for each view controller scene in the storyboard to match the names of the files you just created

-### Code Tasks

-#### In `POI.swift`:

-6. Create a `struct` called `POI` that models 3 properties: `location`, `country`, and `clues`; the data types are `String`, `String`, and an array of `String` objects

 #### In `POIsTableViewController.swift`:

-7. Create an array property to store your `POI` models
 8. Create an `IBOutlet` to link the table view to your code; wire up this outlet to the table view in the storyboard.
 This is necessary because we are using a table view in a normal `UIViewController`.
 9. In an extension, make this class conform to the `UITableViewDataSource` protocol
 10. Implement the following protocol methods: `tableView(_:numberOfRowsInSection:)` and `tableView(_:cellForRowAt:indexPath:)`